encukou/freezeyt/docs/index.md

 ## Usage

-To use freezeyt, you need a Python web application.
+To use Freezeyt, you need a Python web application.
 You can use the [example Flask app] to start.

 [example Flask app]: https://flask.palletsprojects.com/en/2.3.x/quickstart/